 - Covering letter, explaining the key strategic choices and actions for schools to teach Computer Science

 - A summary of the Royal Society Report 'Computing in Schools: Shut down or restart?'

-- Computer Science as a schools subject, draws on the experience of the Computing at School Group and explains what Computer Science is, and why it is strategically important.
-It begins with a 4-page summary, followed by appendices that provide further background.
+- Computer Science as a schools subject, draws on the experience of the Computing At School group, explaining what Computer Science is and why it is strategically important.
+It begins with a four-page summary, followed by appendices that provide further background.

 - Computer Science - a curriculum for schools, is the CAS curriculum for Computer Science, mentioned by Mr Gove in his January BETT speech, written by a group of teachers, academics and industry researchers, and endorsed by BCS, Microsoft, Google and Intellect.

 - Network of Computer Science Teaching Excellence.
-BCS and CAS are currently seeking expressions of interest in joining a network of Computer Science teaching excellence consisting of five hundred schools together with universities.
+BCS and CAS have sought expressions of interest in joining a network of Computer Science teaching excellence, consisting of five hundred schools together with universities.
 Please read this document for more details.

 More information on the Network of Excellence can be found on the CAS website.